The most anticipated PS4 game of 2016, Uncharted 4: A Thief’s End, has been delayed five weeks, pushing the release date to late April.

 The reason for the delay is to give the creative director and his team at Naughty Dog more time to shine up the game.

 In a post on the PlayStation blog Neil Druckmann wrote: “As we approached our final deadlines and started wrapping up the game’s levels, we realized that several key sequences needed extra resources to bring them to the finish line.
-After carefully considering all of our options, we decided to extend our schedule, making sure that we get a few more polish passes before submitting our gold master (the final disc for manufacturing).

 “Pushing the date is not an easy choice, and we wouldn’t do it if we didn’t feel in our hearts it’s the best course of action for the game.
 To you, our loyal fans, we hope you’ll accept our sincere apology.
 We know many of you have been waiting patiently for Nathan Drake’s final chapter, and now we humbly ask you to wait a bit longer.”